dzubo/dzubo.github.io/_posts/2017-02-28-how-to-install-keras-with-tensorflow-us.md

 Since there is no `tensorflow` package in an [Anaconda Package List][anaconda-package-list] one have to use [conda-forge][conda-forge] - community supported repository of packages.

-But as of February 27, 2017 the latest Python version is 3.6 and conda-forge lacks tensorflow package for that version.
+~~But as of February 27, 2017 the latest Python version is 3.6 and conda-forge lacks tensorflow package for that version.~~

-So first of all, let's create a 'tensorflow' environment with the Python version 3.5:
+So first of all, let's create a 'tensorflow' environment with the Python.
+I also advice setup `pandas`, `matplotlib`, and `jupyter` packages for data manipulation and visualization of the result.

 ```
-conda create -n tensorflow python=3.5
+conda create -n tf python=3 pandas matplotlib jupyter keras tensorflow
 ```

-Then we make new environment active, install `tensorflow` package from the `conda-forge` channel, and install available :
+Then we make new environment active:

 ```
 source activate tensorflow
-conda install -c conda-forge tensorflow
-conda install -c conda-forge keras=1.0.7
 ```

 ## Testing that Tensorflow is working